What is zoning, and what is a "rezoning"?Most communities have adopted

 great deal of uncertainty and adds substantially to total development

 costs.
-Large-scale rezoning that allows new homes to be built in
+Large-scale rezoning can allow new homes to be built in

 appropriate areas not currently available for residential development

-or increases densities in existing residential areas may enable
+or can increase densities in existing residential areas and may enable

 sufficient increases in the overall supply of homes to accommodate

-demand and moderate home price pressure.
+demand and either moderate home price pressure or create opportunities at appropriate price points.
 Some communities also choose

 to build in an inclusionary zoning